 |

-COMMUNITY SERVICE EVENTS While amateur Radio can be a fun hobby it is also a
+OTHER EVENTS While amateur Radio can be a fun

-you can see on the list below, our club does this by providing communications
+hobby it is also a useful tool to serve our community.
+As you can see on the list below, our club

-for various community parades, runs, walks, and other activities.
-There is a learning curve, a helping phase
+and other activities.
+There is a

-and event participation.
-It is good
+learning curve, a helping phase and event participation.
+It is good experience whether you are doing

-experience whether you are doing Net Control, out on the parade route or
+Net Control, out on the parade route or working a race.
+Changing frequencies on your radio in a

-on your radio in a hurry, working with police, helping a downed walker,
+hurry, working with police, helping a downed walker, giving directions and

-giving directions and making sure that safety is maintained along the route,
+making sure that safety is maintained along the route, which you are working,

-which you are working, become much easier with every event in which you
+become much easier with every event in which you participate.
+We have always been active in community

-of events.
+different types of events.
 1. There

 will be a coordinator for each event and they will designate where each